-As of the end of fiscal year 2022, no patent applications had been filed under the Novacium driven battery initiative.
+As of March 31, 2023, no patent applications had been filed under the Novacium driven battery initiative.

 BATTERIES INITIATIVE - PUREVAPTM NANO SILICON REACTOR (NSIR)

 The NSiR is a new proprietary process that can use the high-purity silicon (3N to 4N) produced by the $PUREVAP^{TM}$ QRR and transform it into nano silicon spherical powders and wires.
 By internally sourcing silicon feedstock materials, HPQ's NSiR should be able to achieve low manufacturing cost while maintaining the flexibility to rapidly adapt the feed material to meet changing End-market requirements.